-If this proposal is not accepted, then the European borders must be renegotiated at the time of 1917 with the reparations unjustly paid by the Germans and the Brest-Litovsk Peace Treaty.
+If none of these proposals is accepted, then the European borders will have to be renegotiated at the time of 1917 with the reparations unjustly paid by the Germans and the Brest-Litovsk Peace Treaty.

 Similarly, the conflict between Serbia and Kosovo, between Azerbaijan and Armenia, and in Syria should be resolved.